Vyral/base-template/_posts/2019-12-30-ima-medical-supply-has-all-your-medical-needs.md

 <p style="text-align: center;"><em>I was able to sit down with Richard Gobin and Robin Mueller and let them explain why IMA Medical Supply is a special local business.</em></p>

-Today I’m delivering another local small business insight as part of the brand ambassador program here in Cumberland County.&nbsp;
+Today I’m delivering another local small business insight as part of the Brand Ambassador program here in Cumberland County.&nbsp;

 **We’re highlighting IMA Medical Supply, which is a medical needs retail store in Carlisle, right next to the Carlisle Regional Medical Center.&nbsp;**

 Richard Gobin—’Uncle Rick’ to me—is the founder of IMA Medical Supply.
-When explaining what’s at the core of IMA Medical, Richard said: “We serve people.That’s our main purpose.
-And to help them where they cannot find service elsewhere.
+When explaining what’s at the core of IMA Medical, Richard said: “We serve people.
+That’s our main purpose, and to help them where they cannot find service elsewhere.
 It’s to make life better as we move on in age.”&nbsp;

 IMA Medical fulfills this purpose by selling durable medical equipment like walkers and scooters to the Carlisle community.&nbsp;

-**According to Robin Mueller, IMA Medical’s co-manager, walkers, wheelchairs, canes and even lift chairs rank among the items highest in consumer demand.** IMA Medical also has plenty of supplies for bathroom needs.&nbsp;
+**According to Robin Mueller, IMA Medical’s co-manager, walkers, wheelchairs, canes, and even lift chairs rank among the items highest in consumer demand.** IMA Medical also has plenty of supplies for bathroom needs.&nbsp;

 {% include pullquote.html %}